Swaraj3107/delta-demo/README.md

 # delta-demo
-This is my Demo project on GitHub
+This is my Demo project on GitHub &amp; Github class.